-- 741 refers to a single element using the legal term "In Re," the filer SHOULD use the NIEM - 742 <j:CaseRespondentParty>, not the <j:CaseInitiatingParty> element. - 743 A CoreFilingMessage MAY NOT include documents for transactions such as the payment of a criminal fine.
-If a - 744 CoreFilingMessage includes documents, the message MUST include only one level of connected and supporting - 745 documents.
-If a CoreFilingMessage includes multiple renditions of the same document, the - 747 the same document.
-The <ecf:DocumentMetadata> and <ecf:DocumentRenditionMetadata> structures - 748 MAY be extended to support more sophisticated workflow processes.
+A CoreFilingMessage MAY NOT include documents for transactions such as the payment of a criminal fine.
+If a CoreFilingMessage includes documents, the message MUST include only one level of connected and supporting documents.
+If a CoreFilingMessage includes multiple renditions of the same document, the

+<nc:BinaryDescriptionText> element SHOULD be used to determine how to process multiple renditions of the same document.
+The <ecf:DocumentMetadata> and <ecf:DocumentRenditionMetadata> structures MAY be extended to support more sophisticated workflow processes.